theodi/p2p/results/index.md

 ## Results

 ### Overall statistics
 The total amount of P2P loans in the sample was **£378.3 million**.
 In the data, the UK market from Oct 2010 to May 2013, we can identify 48,891 investors and 59,851 recipients (see Methodology for details and caveats).
-Table 1.1 shows the average loan and Figure TK the whole distribution across lenders and recipients.
+Table 1.1 shows the average loan and Figure 1.1 and 1.2 the whole distribution across lenders and recipients.
 The unit of analysis is a loan part.
 In total there are 13,924,547 loan parts.
 A borrower who takes out a loan of £2,000 may receive the money from hundreds of different lenders.
 Vice versa, a lender may subdivide her investment into many loans.
 A typical (median, see explanation) amount for a loan part is £10.
 However, in a small number of cases the investment per loan part is substantially larger.

 ###### Table 1.1 Descriptive statistics for lenders and recipients